-In mid-April of 2017, the Iowa Senate passed Senate File 506, a considerably more comprehensive bill that had no THC limit and would have allowed approximately 20 different medical conditions.
+In mid-April of 2017, the Iowa Senate passed Senate File 506, a considerably more comprehensive bill.
+It had no THC limit and would have allowed approximately 20 different medical conditions.
 This bill would have also reclassified marijuana under the state law, promoting access to the necessary medicine.
-Unfortunately, the House disagreed with the extent to which it would legalize marijuana, subsequently stopping it in its tracks.
+Unfortunately, the House disagreed with the extent to which it would legalize marijuana and subsequently stopping it in its tracks.
 Iowans have hope that the state legislature will ultimately accept a broader definition of medical marijuana, with polls showing an overwhelming majority in favor.
-Since January 30th, 2015, there have been a total of 181 patient cards approved and distributed; however, both the state and its citizens hope the new provisions will allow more patients access to the medicine they need.
+Approval and distribution of a total of 181 patient cards has happened since January 30th, 2015.
+Both the state and its citizens hope the new provisions will allow more patients access to the medicine they need.

 We welcome your questions about marijuana, medical or otherwise.